WianIFMS/Sistema-de-tarefas/README.md

 # Sistema-de-tarefas
-a pasta App_lista_tarefa tem que ficar fora do htdocs do xamp ou fora do www do wamp.
+a pasta app_lista_tarefa tem que ficar fora do htdocs do xamp ou fora do www do wamp.